Arts Psychotherapy is a talking therapy, like counselling. It can be useful to help you understand yourself more and possibly change your life

 We can use chalks, pens, clay, sand tray and figures (to move about and represent people, places and events), paints, postcards, a few musical instruments and puppets.
 Your imagination will be welcomed and art brought in or dreams you recall can be worked with.
 Poetry or writing is beneficial to bring or create in the session.
 I also work with body processes and movement as feelings are felt in the body as well as the mind.

 47 Norfolk Street, Cambridge, Cambridgeshire, England CB1 2LD, United Kingdom

-Sessions are £50 with reduced fees for those with income difficulties
+Sessions are £50 for 50 minutes with reduced fees for those with income difficulties